Merzasphor/MWSE/docs/source/lua/type/tes3weatherController.rst

     The underwater sunset fog value.

 `weathers`_ (`table`_)
+    Read-only.
 Array-style table for the different weather types.
 Each object in the table is a tes3weather.

 `windVelocityCurrWeather`_ (`tes3vector3`_)
     The wind velocity for the current weather.